Jonathan72797/RedditFinalBot/README.txt

 Then you will use a try-except block which will post the actual comment followed by utilizing async to put the bot in sleep for 60 seconds before posting another comment. then, you use process_comment to reply to the comment.

+Then, you will use a function to monitor the comments.